katerib/radioactive-decay-sim/README.md

 *Some ideas, to review--*

-- **Half-Life Calculator:** predicts the remaining amount of radioactive substance at any given time
+- **Half-Life Calculator:*-predicts the remaining amount of radioactive substance at any given time
-- **Interactive Decay Curves:** visualizes how radioactive materials change over time
+- **Interactive Decay Curves:*-visualizes how radioactive materials change over time
-- **User-Friendly Interface:** makes complex decay calculations simple to understand
+- **User-Friendly Interface:*-makes complex decay calculations simple to understand
-- **Unit Conversion:** supports conversion between common time units
+- **Unit Conversion:*-supports conversion between common time units

-- ? **Decay Chain Modeling:** would be cool to add a visualization of the parent to daughter isotope transformation.
+- ? **Decay Chain Modeling:*-would be cool to add a visualization of the parent to daughter isotope transformation.
 Need to figure out how we would even do that though.
 Can be a later goal.

 ## Isotope Selection and Justification